csc-training/hip-programming/docs/02-kernels.md

 # HIP API

-Control the larger context and the flow of execution on the CPU
+Code on the CPU to control the larger context and the flow of execution

 ::: incremental
 - device init and management: `hipSetDevice`